 Below you can find a range of common questions from previous Manchester property investors.
 If you require specific details and advice please do not hesitate to contact us today on +44(0)203 627 3987 or via [email protected]

-Furthermore, there is huge demand for high-quality rental accommodation.
-This can help buyers to achieve excellent rental yields across the Greater Manchester region.
+Furthermore, there is a huge demand for high-quality rental accommodation.
+This means buyers can achieve excellent rental yields across the Greater Manchester region.

 Yes, house prices in Manchester have increased dramatically over the last few years.
 Data from the HM Land Registry shows the average price paid for a property in Manchester has increased by 37.9% between 2015 and 2020.

 This growth is forecast to continue over the next decade and beyond.

 Depending on where you invest, and even with the rising prices and demand, property investors can achieve excellent rental yields from buy to let in Manchester.

 Central areas tend to generate the best yields, so be on the lookout for any properties close to, or in, the city centre.
 The likes of Ancoats, Deansgate, the Northern Quarter, Ordsall, Salford Quays (including MediaCity), and Spinningfields are often good choices.